-The performance of FAST-Btree is slightly better than that of FD-tree, because FD-tree does not employ a crash recovery technique (i.e., no logging overhead).
-FAST still performs better than FD-tree due to FAST flushing policy that selects the best block to be flushed to flash memory.
+The performance of FAST-Btree is slightly better than that of FD-tree, because FDtree does not employ a crash recovery technique (i.e., no logging overhead).
+FAST still performs better than FD-tree due to FAST flushing policy that smartly selects the best block to be flushed to flash memory.
 Although the performance of FD-tree is close to FAST-Btree, however FAST has the edge of being a generic framework which is applied to many tree index structures and needs less work and overhead (in terms of lines of code) to be incorporated in the database engine.
-Comparing the two workloads against each other, we can see that the workload $W{II}$ encounters much more erase operations than that of workload $W{I}$ .
-This is mainly because $W{II}$ is an update intensive workload which results in many in-memory updates that need to flushed.
-FAST\-Btree gives a slightly better performance than FAST-Btree as FAST\-Btree employs a flushing policy that does not only rely on the number of updates per flash block, but also takes into account the last time a flash block has been updated.
-Hence, FAST\-tree gives a chance for those flash blocks that has higher number of updates to stay in memory if more updates are expected to be applied to these blocks.

-Figures 7a and b give similar experiments to that of Fig. 6 and b, with the exception that we run the experiments for two-dimensional search and update operations for both the Fast-Rtree and RFTL.
-To be able to do so, we have adjusted our workload $W_L$ and $W_U$ to Spatial- $W_L$ and Spatial- $W_U$ , respectively, which have twodimensional operations instead of the one-dimensional operations used in $W_L$ and $W_U$ .
+Figures 5(c) and 5(d) give similar experiments to that of Figures 5(a) and 5(b), with the exception that we run the experiments for two-dimensional search and update operations for both the Fast-Rtree and RFTL.
+To be able to do so, we have adjusted our workload $W_L$ and $W_U$ to Spatial- $W_L$ and Spatial- $W_U$ , respectively, which have two-dimensional operations instead of the one-dimensional operations used in $W_L$ and $W_U$ .
 The result of these experiments have the same trend as the ones done for onedimensional tree structures, where FAST-Rtree has consistently better performance than RFTL in all cases, with around one half to one third of the number of erase operations encountered in RFTL.
-Similar to the one-dimensional case, FAST\-Rtree slightly outperforms FAST-Rtree.
-Comparing the multi-dimensional workload to the one dimensional one shows that the multi-dimensional workload encounters more erase operations which is mainly due to the facts that the update operation may span more nodes.
-However, even with this, FAST still keeps its performance ratio over its counterparts.